 As an added bonus, I’ve learned in my years of rendering fats that the scent attracts men better than any perfume or lingerie – especially duck and bacon fats.
 They swoon!

 Once the fat is ready and the quantity measured out, it’s time to add the herbs.
 I carefully weigh the portions of belladonna, datura, henbane, and mandrake root on my scale, grind them, and add them to the canning jar of fat.
 I also add some home made balm of gilead oil as a natural preservative and for it’s magical associations with astral travel and flying.
 There are many different methods for herbal infusions; I tend to use two: the oven method and the double boiler method.
 I use the oven method for large quantities of flying ointments and the double boiler for when I’m just making one batch of ointment.
 The jars of oils and herbs are placed in the oven at 120°F for about 5-8 hours, stirring them every 30 min if I can.

-Afterward, I strain out the herbs, pour the infusion into a new clean canning jar, measure the quantity of liquid again (the herbs absorb some of the fat reducing the amount), and weigh out the shaved beeswax accordingly (1 cup of liquid per 1 ounce of beeswax).
+Afterward, I carefully strain out the herbs three times to get every last speck, pour the infusion into a new clean canning jar, measure the quantity of liquid again (the herbs absorb some of the fat reducing the amount), and weigh out the shaved beeswax accordingly (1 cup of liquid per 1 ounce of beeswax).
 Then it goes back into the oven at 200°F to melt the beeswax for 1-2 hours.
 When the wax is completely melted, the infusion appears clear.
 I then heat up my big glass measuring cup in the oven, lay out clean ointment tins on my workbench, and then proceed to pour the flying ointment into the tins.
 Then I allow them to cool for a few hours before adding the lids and labelling them.
 I will usually consecrate the jars to their purpose while they are cooling and all in one place by whispering a blessing over them while burning incense in offering to the plants and pig used to craft it.